zcobell/SmartStack/README.md

 ```

 ## Benchmarking
 Benchmarking is conducted using the Google Benchmark library.
 The benchmark looks at toggling the timer for a random function that already exists in the stack and a function that is newly created on a stack.
 Note that it is expected that the former is the most likely case.
+The relevent tests below are `bench_lookupExistingFunction` and `bench_lookupNewFunction`.
+The test `bench_lookupExistingFunction` should be considered as 88.8ns less the inherent overhead of the test which is shown in `bench_vectorRandomLookup`.
+This means that on the test machine, the time to turn the timer on and off in an existing function is approximately 82ns.

+The below tests are conducted using the GNU compiler version 9.2.1 and Abseil tables enabled.
 ```
-2020-03-24 21:53:20
+2020-03-24 23:22:09
 Running ./smartstack_benchmark
 Run on (6 X 2304 MHz CPU s)
 CPU Caches: